galaxyproject/galaxy-hub/content/community/governance/index.md

 ## Galaxy Technical Board (TCB)

-The [TCB](/community/governance/tcb/) is a governance structure representing [Galaxy Working Groups](/community/governance/wg/) (WGs) that manage different aspects of the Galaxy Ecosystem.
+The [TCB](/community/governance/gtb/) is a governance structure representing [Galaxy Working Groups](/community/wg/) (WGs) that manage different aspects of the Galaxy Ecosystem.
-The Galaxy Working Groups and the [TCB](/community/governance/tcb/) is focussed on technical development, manage important project infrastructure assets, including source code.
-WGs are self-organised, and nominate a representative, which serves on the [TCB](/community/governance/tcb/).
+The Galaxy Working Groups and the [TCB](/community/governance/gtb/) is focussed on technical development, manage important project infrastructure assets, including source code.
+WGs are self-organised, and nominate a representative, which serves on the [TCB](/community/governance/gtb/).
-The [TCB](/community/governance/tcb/) contributes to the roadmap, especially by providing technical input.
+The [TCB](/community/governance/gtb/) contributes to the roadmap, especially by providing technical input.

 Read more about [Galaxy Working Groups](/community/wg/).

 ## Galaxy Community Board (GCB)

-The [GCB](/community/governance/gcb/) is a governance structure representing “Special Interest Groups” that are not primarily technical in nature, such as existing
+The [GCB](/community/governance/gcb/) is a governance structure representing *[Special Interest Groups](/community/sig/)* that are not primarily technical in nature, such as existing
 Proteomics and Microbial communities, engaging in capacity building, toolkit development and training.
 The [GCB](/community/governance/gcb/) will provide a supportive virtual forum for the exchange of ideas, and a governance body representing the interests of participating communities.
 It will organise and manage its own agenda and work,